StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 ## :fontawesome-brands-java: Java Virtual Machine

 !!! danger "Java support"
-    - For security and long-term support, you must use [**Amazon Corretto**](https://aws.amazon.com/corretto/), which provides OpenJDK builds maintained by Amazon.
+    - For security and long-term support, you must use [Amazon Corretto](https://aws.amazon.com/corretto/), which provides OpenJDK builds maintained by Amazon.
     - Java version 8 is no longer supported.

 === "DEB"